Fancy Pants (video game series): World 1

-World 1 was the first installment in the Fancy Pants Adventure series.
-It was created by Brad Borne, and released March 14, 2006.
+World 1 was the first installment in the Fancy Pants Adventure series, released March 14, 2006.
 It is a platforming game that is focused on speed and momentum.
 World 1 also introduces various trophies, side goals (squiggles and stars), and a variety of colors and styles of pants for the player to try on.
-The music in the game is composed by Geier Arnold.
+The music in the game is composed by Geier Arnold, known online as API.
 World 1 does not seem to have a plot, other than Fancy Pants Man running around the world and accidentally waking an angry penguin from his nap.

 World 2

 This is the second installment of the Fancy Pants Adventure series.
 It was released on January 9, 2008.
 This installment included new moves along with more trophies, pant colors, and bonus stages for the player to discover.